 In Farley Mowat’s exciting children’s story, a young boy’s pet menagerie grows out of control with the addition of two cantankerous pet owls.

-The story of how Wol and Weeps turn the whole town upside down is warm, funny, and bursting with adventure and suspense.
+The story of how the owls turn the whole town upside down is warm, funny, and bursting with adventure and suspense.

 Anne, an eleven-year-old orphan, is sent by mistake to live with a lonely, middle-aged brother and sister on a Prince Edward Island farm and proceeds to make an indelible impression on everyone around her.

-And, perhaps most worrisome of all for the Boyers, there are rowdy neighbors, just itching to start a feud.
+Perhaps most worrisome of all for the Boyers, there are rowdy neighbors, just itching to start a feud.
 The land was theirs, but so were its hardships.